seamplex/feenox/doc/sds.md

  * has a similar (but more comprehensive) API for Python/Julia,
  * etc.

 it is a perfect match for FeenoX.
-Even more, it provides suitable domain decomposition methods (through other FOSS third-party libraries such as [Metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview)) for scaling up large problems,
+Even more, it provides suitable domain decomposition methods (through other FOSS third-party libraries such as [Metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview)) for scaling up large problems.

 ```include
 le10.md